Art Insurance: Insuring Your Art

 * Work with an insurance company that has experience and specializes in insuring art, collectibles, antiques and the like.
 They tend to be better at addressing claims than large all-purpose insurance companies because they understand how the art business works, how to value art and how to reach reasonable settlements.

-* Buy as much insurance as you can comfortably afford, whether or not that amount covers the entire value of your art.
+* Buy as much insurance as you can comfortably afford, whether or not that amount covers the entire value of your art or collection.
 Most loss, damage, or theft affects only a portion of a collection, not the entire collection.
 To repeat-- receiving some compensation is better than receiving no compensation at all.

-* Theft/damage insurance for art added onto your home or renter's insurance generally costs $1-$2 annually per $1000 of coverage (less if you have a good security system in place).
+* Theft/damage insurance for art added onto your home or renter's insurance policy generally costs $1-$2 annually per $1000 of coverage (less if you have a good security system in place in which case costs can be lower).
 Several insurance companies specialize in covering art and antiques exclusively.
-Coverage details can be discussed and/or negotiated with your insurance company.
+Coverage details and specifics can be discussed and/or negotiated with your insurance company.

-There's no excuse for not insuring an art collection.
+There's no excuse for not insuring an art collection or at least a portion of it.
 If you can afford the art, you can afford the insurance.
 And remember-- you don't have to insure for every last penny of value in your collection.
-Loss or damage rarely affects an entire collection, and you'll find that in the large majority of cases, even partial coverage will reimburse you for a substantial percentage of the dollar amount involved in most occurrences.
+Loss or damage rarely affects an entire collection, and you'll find that in the large majority of cases, even partial coverage will reimburse you for a substantial percentage of the dollar amount involved in most occurrences or incidents.

 Services for Artists and Collectors